jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 relating to 5G technology and its use cases.
-For the 2021 competition, NCC Group won first\-place in their challenge, through the talented efforts of Ross Bradley, Eva Esteban Molina, Phil Marsden and Mark Tedman.In October 2021, Mark Tedman published TheChallenges of Fuzzing 5G Protocols.
+For the 2021 competition, NCC Group won first\-place in their challenge, through the talented efforts of Ross Bradley, Eva Esteban Molina, Phil Marsden and Mark Tedman.
+In October 2021, Mark Tedman published The
+Challenges of Fuzzing 5G Protocols.
 In this post, he discusses the specific challenges unique to fuzzing 5G telecommunications protocols using both proprietary and open source fuzzers (including Fuzzowski 5GC, Frizzer, and AFLNet), as well as the relative strengths and weaknesses of the fuzzers studied for their efficacy at 5G protocol fuzzing of the NGAP, GTPU, PFCP, and DIAMETER protocols.
-It also discussed details of the testing environment, a sample of the vulnerabilities found, the comparative performance of the tested fuzzers, as well as lessons learned for telecommunications protocol fuzzing in general.222021 NCC Group Annual Research ReportIn October 2021, Mark Tedman also published TechnicalAdvisory Open5GS Stack Buffer Overflow During
+It also discussed details of the testing environment, a sample of the vulnerabilities found, the comparative performance of the tested fuzzers, as well as lessons learned for telecommunications protocol fuzzing in general.
+2021 NCC Group Annual Research Report
+23
+In October 2021, Mark Tedman also published Technical Advisory Open5GS Stack Buffer Overflow During
 PFCP Session Establishment on UPF (CVE\-2021\-41794\).
-This denial of service vulnerability was found in the open\-source implementation of 5G protocols, Open5GS, as a part of a larger research effort into protocol\-level vulnerabilities in 5G communications networks.In November 2021, Mark Tedman published Exploit the Fuzz Exploiting Vulnerabilities in 5G Core Networks, in which he exploited his previously\-disclosed PFCP bug (CVE\-2021\-41794\) found in earlier 5G core fuzzing efforts, using Fuzzowski 5GC against Open5GS.Into 2022, we will be continuing research on various aspect of 4GLTE and 5G security, as well as protocols including LoRaWAN, and a range of research projects on smart environments, including:Continued work on LoRaWAN tooling \& security testing, including collaborative work with the University of SurreyVulnerability assessments of IoT components of smart environments, including smart locks and smart alarm systems, as well as smart buildings as a wholeContinued 4GLTE control plane research5G Baseband SoC ResearchIn November 2021, Philip Marsden presented atCyber Senate Control Systems Cybersecurity Europe
+This denial of service vulnerability was found in the open\-source implementation of 5G protocols, Open5GS, as a part of a larger research effort into protocol\-level vulnerabilities in 5G communications networks.
+In November 2021, Mark Tedman published Exploit the Fuzz Exploiting Vulnerabilities in 5G Core Networks, in which he exploited his previously\-disclosed PFCP bug (CVE\-2021\-41794\) found in earlier 5G core fuzzing efforts, using Fuzzowski 5GC against Open5GS.
+In November 2021, Philip Marsden presented at
-Conference on the 5G Threat Landscape, in which he discussed a range of threats to 5G security, including those relating to systems architecture, policy, standards, and the security of the hardware and software supply chain.Throughout 2021 and into 2022, Daniel Romero and colleagues have been studying implementations of the LoRaWAN protocol, initially with the intention to understand \& improve the security testing of LoRaWAN
+Cyber Senate Control Systems Cybersecurity Europe Conference on the 5G Threat Landscape, in which he discussed a range of threats to 5G security, including those relating to systems architecture, policy, standards, and the security of the hardware and software supply chain.
+Throughout 2021 and into 2022, Daniel Romero and colleagues have been studying implementations of the LoRaWAN protocol, initially with the intention to understand \& improve the security testing of LoRaWAN